stackblitz/docs/docs/codeflow/codeflow-faq.md

 Yes.
 Private repositories are available for free during beta through 2022.
 Starting Q1 '23 private repositories will require a subscription.
 Contact us if you’re interested in learning more about pricing.

+### Can I run any Git repository?

+At this moment we only support GitHub.com repositories.

 ### Which files can be opened in Web Publisher?

 Any file type can be opened in Web Publisher.